The Only Cold Calling Script You Need for Software Sales

 Discovery calls are important for two reasons:

-1. They enable you to determine whether or not the prospect is a good fit, helping you to qualify in or out.
+- They enable you to determine whether or not the potential buyer is a good fit, helping you to qualify in or out.

-2. They help you to understand their current processes, meaning you can better explain how your solution adds value.
+- They help you to understand their current sales process, meaning you can better explain how your solution adds value.

-Sam has several questions that he uses to discover more about his prospects.
-Here are some cold calling examples:
+Sam uses several qualifying questions to discover more about his prospects.
+Here are some examples:

 “How are you generating your leads?”

-The prospect may reply quoting LinkedIn, a B2B data competitor, networking, or they might not generate their own leads; they may thrive off of referrals.
+The prospect may reply by quoting LinkedIn, a B2B data provider, networking, or they might not generate their own leads; they may thrive off of referrals.

-Whatever the prospect’s answer is, you can use it to draw a direct comparison between their current process and your solution.
-Think about how your solution can solve a problem in that process or how it can speed it up.
+Whatever the customer’s answer, you can use it to draw a direct comparison between their current process and your solution.
+Think about how your solution can solve the biggest challenges in that process or speed it up.

-It’s best not to be too general, though - be specific to the prospect and their industry.
-Your message must be delivering value to them.
+It’s best not to be too general, though.
+Be specific to the prospect and their industry.
+Your message must deliver value to them.

 “Which channels do you use to reach out to your leads?”

-The prospect may answer with one, some or all of the following: phone, email, LinkedIn.
+The prospect may answer with one, some or all of the following: phone calls, email campaigns, social media.

-Use the information they give you to tailor your cold call.
+Use the information they give you to tailor your cold call script.
 For example, if their main outreach channel is email, then you don’t want to be talking about the accuracy of your phone numbers!

-Instead, you’ll want to emphasise the effectiveness of your product when it comes to email.
-At Cognism, our message would be that our validated email addresses have 98% deliverability, which means a lower bounce rate.
+Instead, you’ll want to emphasise your product’s effectiveness in email marketing.
+At Cognism, our message would be that our validated email addresses have 95-98% deliverability, which means a lower bounce rate.

-Sam recommends that you have some stats to hand when you cold call - they’re a very good and quick way to demonstrate value.
+Sam recommends having some stats on hand when you cold call prospects.
+They’re a good and quick way to demonstrate value.

 “What’s your target market in terms of job title/location/company size?”